 Although splitboarding is getting more and more popular, there are still way more skiers touring in the backcountry than snowboarders.
 For this reason, you are more likely to find ski pants with full-length leg vents, to keep you cool on the way to earning your turns.
 If you do spend a lot of time splitboarding then you might want to look at the more technical ski brands as well.

 It used to be the case that you could get slightly higher quality (and higher price) ski gear than snowboard gear.
 This was probably reflective of the younger demographic in snowboarding which tended to have a little less cash than the older skier crowd.
-These days there’s not so much of a difference.
-For example, if you’re looking for super-tech 3-layer Gore-Tex pants you’ll be able to find them in snowboard specific such as Volcom and Burton as well as lots of the ski-specific brands.

 Generally speaking ski and snowboard gear is not cheap!
-For top-of-the-range pants there isn’t much difference in price, with ski and snowboard pants coming in at about $500 – $600 However, you can find much more choice of snowboard pants at the other end of the scale.
-There is lots of choice of decent quality snowboard pants under 200 bucks.
-I don’t know the economics behind this but I reckon it just comes down to the fact that skiers have more cash to spend than snowboarders, and this is reflected in the prices!
+For top-of-the-range pants there isn’t much difference in price, with ski and snowboard pants coming in at about $500 – $600.
+However, you can find much more choice in snowboard pants at the other end of the scale.

 Although there are differences between ski and snowboard pants, the differences aren’t so big that you can’t use snowboard pants for skiing or vice versa.

-Some brands out there like The North Face and Patagonia don’t specify whether their pants are for skiing or snowboarding, but they often do feature the scuff guard which is kind of more of a ski feature
+Some brands out there like The North Face and Patagonia don’t specify whether their pants are for skiing or snowboarding, but they often do feature the scuff guard which is kind of more of a ski feature.

 If you want to be sure that you’re getting a snowboard-specific pant then go for one of the pure snowboard brands out there such as Burton, Volcom or 686.